← Back to the blog

 How do you get your music on JPay?

 You can't upload to JPay directly — there's no artist portal.
-JPay's catalog is fed by a behind-the-scenes pipeline called Neurotic Media (and, increasingly, Audible Magic / MediaNet).
+JPay's catalog is fed by a specialized behind-the-scenes pipeline — one most artists have never heard of.
 To get on JPay, you distribute through a service that delivers to that pipeline.
 Not every distributor does: DistroKid does not reach JPay, for example.
-The reliable routes are distributors carrying the Neurotic Media or Audible Magic / MediaNet pipeline — and getting the routing right is half the battle.
+Picking the distributor that actually carries the right pipeline — and getting the routing right — is half the battle.

 What do you get paid?